Remainer Court Challenge To Force Boris to Send Extension Letter Fails -

 Edinburgh’s Court of Session has dismissed a legal challenge that was attempting to more concretely force Boris Johnson to send a letter to the EU requesting another Article 50 extension at the end of this month.
 The Judge decided it is “neither necessary nor appropriate” to force the Government’s hand.

-This effort in the latest legal war of attrition against the Government was yet again led by Twitter-Remainer-lwayer Jolyon Maugham, who took to Twitter to explain his loss.
+This effort in the latest legal war of attrition against the Government was yet again led by Twitter-Remainer-lawyer Jolyon Maugham, who took to Twitter to explain his loss.

 In short, we’ve lost.
 THREAD